 Without Christianity, There Would Be No Science

 Christian beliefs are often ridiculed by skeptics of Christianity as unscientific.
 But the problem with this stance is that science itself is a product of Christian beliefs.
 In point of fact, without Christianity, there would be no science.
+The suggestion that science is the product of Christianity would be extremely controversial among everyday people, to say the very least.
+But among historians of science, this point is actually quite uncontroversial, and in fact enjoys near consensus acceptance.
 Cambridge University historian of science Ronald Numbers notes:

 “Generations of historians and sociologists have discovered many ways in which Christians, Christian beliefs, and Christian institutions played crucial roles in fashioning the tenets, methods, and institutions of what in time became modern science.
 They found that some forms of Christianity provided the motivation to study nature systematically; sociologist Robert Merton, for example, argued seventy years ago that Puritan belief and practice spurred seventeenth-century century Englishmen to embrace science.
 Scholars still debate what Merton got right and what he got wrong, and in the intervening years they have drawn a far more detailed portrait of the varied nature of the religious impetus to study nature.”